apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

 * MXNET_ONEDNN_ENABLED
   - Values: 0, 1 ```(default=1)```
-  - Flag to enable or disable ONEDNN accelerator.
+  - Flag to enable or disable oneDNN accelerator.
 On by default.
-  - Only applies to mxnet that has been compiled with ONEDNN (```pip install mxnet``` or built from source with ```USE_ONEDNN=1```)
+  - Only applies to mxnet that has been compiled with oneDNN (```pip install mxnet``` or built from source with ```USE_ONEDNN=1```)

 * MXNET_ONEDNN_CACHE_NUM
   - Values: Int ```(default=-1)```
-  - Flag to set num of elements that ONEDNN cache can hold.
+  - Flag to set num of elements that oneDNN cache can hold.
 Default is -1 which means cache size is unbounded.
 Should only be set if your model has variable input shapes, as cache size may grow unbounded.
-The number represents the number of items in the cache and is proportional to the number of layers that use ONEDNN and different input shape.
+The number represents the number of items in the cache and is proportional to the number of layers that use oneDNN and different input shape.

 * MXNET_ONEDNN_FORCE_FC_AB_FORMAT
   - Values: 0, 1 ```(default=0)```